exasol/ai-lab/doc/developer_guide/commands.md

 * `create-vm`: Create a new AMI and VM images.
 * `update-release`: Update release notes of an existing Github release.
 * `start-release-build`: Start the release on AWS codebuild.
-* `create-docker-image`: Create a Docker image for data-science-sandbox and deploy it to hub.docker.com/exasol/data-science-sandbox.
+* `create-docker-image`: Create a Docker image for ai-lab and deploy it to hub.docker.com/exasol/ai-lab.

 Script `start-release-build`:
 * Is usually called from github workflow `release_droid_upload_github_release_assets.yml`.